-Safari game drives are always fun and can open your eyes to all sorts of magnificent wildlife.
-But when the sun goes down, life in the bush doesn’t stop and all manner of animals come out from their shelters to take advantage of darkness.
+Safari game drives are always fun and can open your eyes to magnificent wildlife.
+But when the sun goes down, life in the bush doesn’t stop, and all animals come out from their shelters to take advantage of the darkness.

-Because you’re taking images at night and there’s minimal light (even from the spotlight), you’ll need to trying to get as much light as possible in to your camera, so it’s a good idea to start with settings something along these lines…
+Because you’re taking images at night and there’s minimal light (even from the spotlight), you’ll need to try to get as much light as possible into your camera, so it’s a good idea to start with settings something along these lines.

-Manual.
-It’s best to try shooting in full manual which will give you the maximum control over your settings as the camera might try to do things which you might not want it to, or it may not even allow you to take the image t all.
+It’s best to try shooting in the full manual, which will give you the maximum control over your settings as the camera might try to do things you might not want it to, or it may not even allow you to take the image t all.

-Shutter speed.
-You’ll need to be shooting very slow, so setting your shutter speed to begin with somewhere between 1/40 to 1/80 of a second is a fairly solid place to start.
+You’ll need to be shot very slowly, so setting your shutter speed between 1/40 to 1/80 of a second is a fairly solid place to start.
 And because you’re shooting so slowly, you will need to turn on any optical stabilization functions your lens might have.
-You’ll also need to make use of a bean bag or monopod to give you the stabilization you’ll need to try to capture a sharp image.
+You’ll also need to use a bean bag or monopod to give you the stabilization you’ll need to try to capture a sharp image.

-ISO.
 You can set your ISO to automatic (so the camera will decide the best level), or you can set this manually.
 You’ll need to start pretty high and then work from that.
-Cameras are becoming more adept at handling high ISO levels with the reduction of camera ‘noise’ (the grainy effect you will have seen on images taken in low levels of light).
-Setting your ISO at around 3200 is a good place to start.
-And don’t forget, you can always reduce the amount of noise to a certain degree when you edit the photos in whichever platform you use.
+Cameras are becoming more adept at handling high ISO levels with the reduction of camera ‘noise’ (the grainy effect you will see on images taken in low light levels).
+Setting your ISO at around 3200 is an excellent place to start.
+And don’t forget; you can always reduce the amount of noise to a certain degree when you edit the photos on whichever platform you use.

-Aperture.
-Again, you will be looking to get as much light in to your camera as possible, so using a lens with a large aperture is going to potentially give you better results.
-If you have a lens with an aperture of f/2.8 then start with there, you can always tweak it in the field.
+Again, you will be looking to get as much light into our camera as possible, so using a lens with a large aperture will potentially give you better results.
+If you have a lens with an aperture of f/2.8, start with it there; you can always tweak it in the field.

-Focus mode.
-Personally, I shoot on continuous mode when capturing images of wildlife at night.
-You may only have a brief few seconds to capture your subject so shooting on single shot may cause you to miss your opportunity as the camera will want to refocus after each press of the shutter button.
-Where as if you shoot in continuous mode, the camera’s autofocusing capabilities will track your subject.
+The camera’s autofocusing capabilities will track your subject if you shoot in continuous mode.
+I shoot in continuous mode when capturing images of wildlife at night.
+You may only have a brief few seconds to capture your subject, so shooting on a single shot may cause you to miss your opportunity as the camera will want to refocus after each shutter button press.

-Exposure compensation.
-Now this can be a little tricky… you’ll want to increase your exposure compensation to at least +1.5 or even +2.0 to begin with.
-What you’re basically doing is telling the camera that you want to capture as much detail as possible from the darker areas of the image.
+Now, this can be a little tricky… you’ll want to increase your exposure compensation to at least +1.5 or even +2.0, to begin with.
+You’re telling the camera that you want to capture as much detail as possible from the darker areas of the image.

-Whilst you’re on a night drive, please don’t forget to simply enjoy the privilege of being being out in the wilderness.
-You’ll be doing a great job if you can somewhere between 25%-40% of your images, in focus and exposed correctly so don’t be dismayed or get too frustrated if everything is not coming out as you want.
+Whilst on a night drive, please don’t forget to enjoy being in the wilderness.
+You’ll be doing a great job if you can get somewhere between 25%-40% of your images in focus and exposed correctly, so don’t be dismayed or get too frustrated if everything is not coming out as you want.